 How to reset self-signed SSL certificates

-Only perform the following steps to reset a self-signed certificate, not a signed certificate, or you will replace a signed certificate with a self-signed certificate.
-When a user navigates to a website with a self-signed certificate, they will receive a warning message.
-We strongly recommend that you use a signed certificate instead.
+Only perform the following steps to reset a self-signed certificate and not a signed certificate.
+If you perform these steps for a signed certificate, you will replace a signed certificate with a self-signed certificate.
+When a user navigates to a website with a self-signed certificate, they receive a warning message.
+We strongly recommend that you use a signed certificate.
 For more information, read our Purchase and Install an SSL Certificate documentation.

 When you reset the SSL certificate for Calendar, cPanel, Webdisk, Webmail, and WHM Services, the system will log you out of WHM.
-Log in again to reset the remaining certificates.
+Log in again to reset additional certificates.

 To reset any cPanel service's self-signed SSL certificate, perform the following steps:

 - Navigate to WHM's Manage SSL Certificates interface (WHM >> Home >> Service Configuration >> Manage SSL Certificates).

 - In the Actions column, click Reset Certificate for the desired service.